Campus Living Residence Halls Required Residency (CLRHRR)

 2.1.5 Students who reside with their dependent children.

-2.1.6 Students who commute from the permanent home address of the student’s parents.
-The permanent address of the parents must be within 35 miles of campus.
+2.1.6 Students who commute from the permanent home address of the student’s Parent.
+The permanent address of the Parent must be within 35 miles of Campus.

 2.1.7 Students who assert that their religious practices cannot be accommodated in college housing.
 Requests for exemptions, and accompanying documentation, should be submitted for review by the HERC, which will assess whether the housing system can provide an accommodation.

-2.1.8 Students with serious medical conditions which may not be reasonably accommodated in accordance with the American with Disabilities Act Amendments Act.
-Requests for exemptions due to medical conditions, and accompanying medical documentation, may be submitted directly to Disability Support Services by the students, or will forwarded by the Assignments Staff to Housing Review Team (HRT) for review.
+2.1.8 Students with serious medical conditions, which may not be reasonably accommodated in accordance with the American with Disabilities Act Amendments Act.
+Requests for exemptions due to medical conditions, and accompanying medical documentation, may be submitted by a student directly to Disability Support Services.
+If a request for medical exemption is submitted to the Assignments Staff, the request will be forwarded to the HRT for review.
 The HRT will recommend appropriate accommodation(s).
-If no reasonable accommodation is recommended by HRT, the Assignments Staff shall automatically process an exception consistent with § 2.3.1.
+If no reasonable accommodation is recommended by the HRT, the Assignments Staff shall automatically process an exception consistent with section 2.3.1 below.

-2.1.9 Students deemed by the AVCCLDS or designee as ineligible to reside in the halls due to the student’s misconduct.
-Behavior that may render a student ineligible, include but are not be limited to: violations of University policy or regulation such as the Student Code of Conduct, the CLA, the Campus Living Resident Handbook, any college or university regulation, in addition to any governing law or other regulation.
+2.1.9 Students deemed by the AVCCLDS or his/her designee, as ineligible to reside in the halls due to the student’s misconduct.
+Behavior that may render a student ineligible, includes, but is not be limited to, a violation of an ECU policy or regulation (such as the Student Code of Conduct, the CLA, the Campus Living Resident Handbook, etc.); a violation of a policy or regulation of the University of North Carolina System; or a violation of any other governing law or other regulation.

-188.8.131.52 Students deemed ineligible shall be exempted from this Regulation.
-Students involuntarily exempted from this Regulation shall be notified of such in person or at the student’s official electronic mail address.
+22.214.171.124 Students deemed ineligible shall be exempted from this Regulation.
+Students who are involuntarily exempt from this Regulation shall be notified of such in person or at the student’s official electronic mail address.

 2.2 Students seeking exception.